-As described in Note 4 to the consolidated financial statements, the carrying amount of the Company's Mineral property interests was \$2,210,438 as of February 28, 2023.
-As more fully described in Note 2 to the consolidated financial statements, management assesses mineral property interests for indicators of impairment at each reporting period.
+As described in Note 4 to the financial statements, the carrying amount of the Company's mineral property interests was \$2,277,349 as of February 29, 2024.
+As more fully described in Note 2 to the financial statements, management assesses mineral property interests for indicators of impairment at each reporting period.

-The principal considerations for our determination that the assessment of impairment indicators of the mineral property interests is a key audit matter is that there was judgment made by management when assessing whether there were indicators of impairment for the mineral property interests, specifically relating to the assets' carrying amount which is impacted by the Company's intent and ability to continue to explore and evaluate these assets.
+The principal considerations for our determination that the assessment of impairment indicators of the mineral property interests is a key audit matter are that there was judgment made by management when assessing whether there were indicators of impairment for the mineral property interests, specifically relating to the assets' carrying amount which is impacted by the Company's intent and ability to continue to explore and evaluate these assets.
 This in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures to evaluate audit evidence relating to the judgments made by management in their assessment of indicators of impairment that could give rise to the requirement to prepare an estimate of the recoverable amount of the mineral property interests.

-Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
+Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the financial statements.
 Our audit procedures included, but were not limited to:

-- Obtaining an understanding of the key controls associated with evaluating the mineral property interests for indicators of impairment. - Evaluating management's assessment of impairment indicators. - Evaluating the intent for the mineral property interests through discussion and communication with management. - Reviewing the Company's recent expenditure activity. - Assessing compliance with agreements and expenditure requirements. - Obtaining, on a test basis, confirmation of title to ensure mineral rights underlying the mineral property interests are in good standing.
+- Evaluating management's assessment of impairment indicators. - Evaluating the intent for the mineral property interests through discussion and communication with management. - Reviewing the Company's recent expenditure activity. - Assessing compliance with agreements and expenditure requirements. - Obtaining, on a test basis, confirmation of title to ensure mineral rights underlying the mineral property interests are in good standing.